ywxkxcy/PandaParadise/README.md

 * Save author's name to a comment automatically

 ##Users + Pandabooks
-* Prevent an unauthenticated user from creating a pandabook
+* Prevent an unauthenticated user from creating a Pandabook
-* Save username+id to newly created pandabook
+* Save username+id to newly created Pandabook

 # Editing Pandabooks
 * Add Method-Override